 Ron Maidment Archives Room

-Donations of historical or contemporary images, ephemera and documents pertaining to the Shire of Capel or to families residing within the Shire, residents, events, businesses and industries are encouraged and warmly received.
-You will need to fill out an accession form which can be picked up at the library or downloaded here.
+Donations of historical or contemporary images, ephemera and documents about the Shire of Capel, families residing within the Shire, residents, events, businesses and industries are encouraged and warmly received.

 J.S Battye Library of Western Australia